PierreDuc/ts-method-cache/README.md

 It's not possible to store complex objects using `StorageCache` or `SessionCache`, like it is using `MemoryCache`.
 If the object stored has methods or any other fancy stuff, this will most likely not work.

-As for now, the only complex return types possible for cache based on Storage is a `Promise`.
+The only complex return types possible for cache based on Storage is a `Promise`.

 ## API